elizabethpedley/Linux-Project/README.md

 3. Apache

 ## Getting the server up and running
-1.created server instance
+1. created server instance
-2.SSH into server as root
+2. SSH into server as root
-3.Created new users with sudo power
+3. Created new users with sudo power
-4.Disabled root
+4. Disabled root
-5.Open and closed all correct ports
+5. Open and closed all correct ports
-6.Installed and modifed Apache
+6. Installed and modifed Apache
 7. Installed and created a database
 8. Installed git and clone my repositry
 9. Luanched project!